eimon96/Stopwatch/README.md

 You can focus on your shuffled rubik's cube now xD

-Don't turn off your screen, app may malfunction.

 # Tested on

 SAMSUNG GALAXY J6 (SM-J600FN 10 API 29)